pdflynn/fast-orbit-engine/README.md

 TODO: write this section.

 FOE isn't really in a state yet where the user will be happy with using it.
 However, if you do want to install you should just be able to clone the repo, launch the Flask server in `flask-server` after installing the libraries in `requirements.txt` and then run the react server in `foe`.
 Then, just go to `localhost:3000` in your browser.

+# Credits

+- Thank you to www.solarsystemscope.com for the planet textures. https://www.solarsystemscope.com/textures/